 May-June: Yosemite National Park, Sequoia and Kings National Park, and Big Sur.

-July-August: Lassen National Park, Big Sur, Lake Tahoe, and Sierra Nevada mountain tops.
+July-August: Lassen National Park, Big Sur, Lake Tahoe, and the Sierra Nevada mountain tops.

 September-October: Napa Valley and Northern California.